Paleocontinent: Location

 The location of Laurentia has changed throughout time.
-In the late Proterozoic Laurentia could be found surrounded by Siberia, South Africa, Australia-Antarctica, and Amazonia-Baltica.
-During the time of supercontinent Gondwana, Laurentia was smashed in between Eastern and Western Gondwana, but when Gondwana attached to Laurussia to form Pangea, Laurentia moved and was closer to northern Africa.
+During the late Proterozoic, it could be found surrounded by Siberia, South Africa, Australia-Antarctica, and Amazonia-Baltica.
+During the time of the supercontinent Gondwana, Laurentia was smashed in between Eastern and Western Gondwana, but when Gondwana attached to Laurussia to form Pangea, Laurentia moved and became closer to Northern Africa.

 Time period

 4 bya-present day, Precambrian-Quaternary.

 Formation

 Laurentia is the North American craton.
 It is one of the largest and oldest cratons dating back to Precambrian times.
 The craton itself includes the Canadian and Greenland shields, as well as the interior basin of North America, and the craton can also include the Cordilleran foreland of the Southwestern United States.
-The craton itself formed in deep time, the early Proterozoic age of the Earth and has stayed coherent since.
+The craton itself formed in deep time, the early Proterozoic age of the Earth and has stayed coherent since then.
 It formed through many different orogenies and the suture zones that they create.

-These smaller land masses were made of Archean age crust and belts of Early Proterozoic island arcs.
+The smaller land masses were made of Archean crust and belts of Early Proterozoic island arcs.
 Laurentia has been a part of many supercontinents throughout its time.
 The formation of Laurentia is similar to the formation of Eurasia.